 Read a book on the porch.

-Clean out a drawer.
+Clean out a drawer or clean out a computer file.
 Very small increments of de-cluttering are allegedly fun.

 Play the piano (which I never do, but tell myself I will).